sezna/EthCC-2021/slides/assembly.md

 ```
 Note: Solidity offers control flow inside of assembly blocks.
 In Sway, we instead make assembly blocks expressions,
 so control flow can be handled in normal Sway without a separate syntax.
+Things in solidity's assembly constructs like offsets within registers, addresses to heap memory, etc. are all the same in our assembly language.